dedoc/scramble/docs/usage/info.md

 weight: 5
 ---

-Scramble allows to customize API base URL and OpenAPI document's `info` block by publishing a config file.
+Scramble allows to customize API path and OpenAPI document's `info` block by publishing a config file.

 `info` block includes API version and API description.
 API description is rendered on the home page (`/docs/api`).